imaksimova/webdevelop.pro/content/case-study/decentralized-art-gallery.md

 ---
-date: 2022-03-31T16:08:10+03:00
+date: 2020-04-06
 draft: false
 title: "Decentralized art gallery"
 subTitle: Blockchain, Digital Marketing, Art, Fintech software
+textIntro: >
-description: Our client was a digital art gallery where you one could buy rare collectibles from popular artists and resell them later.
+  Our client was a digital art gallery where you one could buy rare collectibles from popular artists and resell them later.
 The client was among the first users of non-fungible or unique tokens on the Ethereum blockchain and his company is even mentioned in the ERC-721 token standard as one of the successful early examples.
+description: >
+  The client is a digital art gallery where you can buy rare collectibles from popular artists and resell it later.
+The client was the first adaptor of non-fungible or unique tokens on the Ethereum blockchain and his company is even mentioned in the ERC-721 token standard as one of the early examples.
 casesItems:
   - label: Expertise
     text: Blockchain, Digital Marketing Art, Fintech software